PATROL SERVICES DIVISION

 The city is divided into four districts, namely northern, southern, eastern and western, based on the number of calls for service.
 Three districts converge on the downtown area and overlap Edgecombe and Nash counties.

 The four Rocky Mount districts are commanded by department lieutenants.
 Assignments are: Lt.
-Donald Moseley, northern district; Lt.
-Michael Paul, southern district; Lt.
-James Staten, eastern district and Lt.
-George Robinson, western district.
+Chris Ballard, north district; Lt.
+John Feagans, south district; Lt.
+James Staten, east district and Lt.
+George Robinson, west district.

 Since February of 2005, members of the Patrol Services Division have organized and conducted district meetings to discuss ongoing issues and crime problems, provide safety tips and listen to citizen concerns.
 The meetings are announced within the districts and are usually held in the Council Chamber at City Hall.
 The Council Chamber is a central location for the districts and brings the citizens into the area of the police department.
 To find out when the next district meeting is going to be held for your district, contact one of the district commanders.